-City Centre Car Park in Parramatta CBD will close on 30 September 2021 to make way for the NSW Government’s Sydney Metro West rail network.
-Visit Sydney Metro Parramatta station project page for more information.
+City Centre Car Park in Parramatta CBD will close on 30 September 2021 in order to facilitate construction of the future Parramatta metro station.
+To find out more, visit the Sydney Metro webpage.

 Parramatta CBD is easily accessible by train, bus and RiverCat.
 The Parramatta Transport Interchange provides a gateway to Western Sydney by linking rail services with the Western Sydney Transitway Network, local buses and other transport services.

 The City of Parramatta manages parking, facilitates bicycle access and encourages the use of public transport within the city.
 Commuters and visitors can also travel around the city centre on the free shuttle bus or by foot.
 In addition, Parramatta has two car share locations to help those who do most of their travel by public transport but occasionally need a car.

 By promoting multiple methods of public and shared transport, the City of Parramatta and the Office of Environment and Heritage are helping to reduce Parramatta's greenhouse gas emissions.

 Parking(Back to top)

 City of Parramatta operates paid ticket parking in the city centre and North Parramatta that helps visitors to find parking spaces and encourage greater patronage of local businesses.